French Toast Croissant Casserole

 • French toast custard – You’ll need eggs, milk, vanilla extract, brown sugar, cinnamon, nutmeg, and allspice to make a flavorful custard.
 The croissants soak up all this delicious liquid while they bake, making your kitchen smell amazing.

 • Toppings – Optionally dust the casserole with powdered sugar for a bit of extra sugary goodness and appetizing presentation!
-And don’t forget to put a bottle of your favorite maple syrup out on the table 🙂
+And don’t forget to put a bottle of your favorite maple syrup out on the table! 🙂

-How To Make A French Toast Croissant Bake
+How To Make French Toast Croissant Bake

-1. First, stuff the croissants into a shallow casserole dish.
-Tear the croissants into roughly one-inch pieces and stuff them into a single layer in the bottom of the dish so they’re snug.
+Step 1: Tear the croissants into roughly one-inch pieces and stuff them into a single layer in the bottom of the dish so they’re snug.

-3. Bake at 350 degrees F for 40 to 60 minutes, or until a toothpick inserted in the center comes out clean.
+Step 5: Bake at 350 degrees F for 40 to 60 minutes, or until a toothpick inserted in the center comes out clean.
 The top of the casserole should be golden brown.

 Expert Tips